-The go-ipfs config file is a JSON document located at $IPFS_PATH/config
+The go-ipfs config file is a JSON document located at $IPFS_PATH/config.
+It

 is read once at node instantiation, either for an offline command, or when